eccelaine/Ebola-Repertoire/README.md

-Start with an input file of all sequences in a csv with headers "ID, HC, and LC"

 # Ebola Repertoire
 This repo contains the clustering code used for the manuscript: Systematic analysis of human antibody response to ebolavirus glycoprotein reveals high prevalence of neutralizing public clonotypes.